How Much Should I Charge as a UX Freelancer in Germany?

 A third method is conducting a competitive analysis to determine market-typical rates.
 This method requires gathering data on what other freelance UX designers with similar skills and experience are charging for their services.
 Besides asking fellow freelancers, you can take a look at the following sources:

-• The Freelancing in Europe 2022 study by Malt and BCG lists 615€ as the daily rate for UX designers (category “Arts and Design”) in Germany.
+- The Freelancing in Europe 2022 study by Malt and BCG lists 615€ as the daily rate in the category “Arts and Design” in Germany.

-• Malts’ Barometer of Freelance Rates breaks down daily rates according to experience, area of expertise, and city.
-It reports ~650€ as the average for UX designers.
+- Malts’ Barometer of Freelance Rates breaks down daily rates according to experience, area of expertise, and city.
+In early 2023 reports ~650€ as the average for UX designers.
+Designers in Munich earn the most and in Cologne the least due to differences in economic strength and the cost of living.

 Additional Considerations